Ancient asymptotically cylindrical flows and applications: Introduction

 Finally, in Section \ref{sec_app}, we show how our classification of ancient asymptotically cylindrical flow implies the mean-convex neighborhood conjecture for neck singularities as well as the uniqueness conjecture for mean curvature flow through neck singularities.
 As in \cite{CHH}, the first step in showing Theorem \ref{thm_mean_convex_nbd_intro} is to construct a unit-regular integral Brakke flow in some neighborhood of $X$, with the same support, for which $\bf H$ does not vanish at regular points, and which has only cylindrical and spherical singularities in that neighborhood.
 The argument we give here is different from the one in \cite{CHH}, which again relied on the classification of low entropy shrinkers.
 Our new argument, in which we rescale such that we always see the cylindrical neck far enough back in time, has advantages over the old one, even for $n=2$: While in \cite{CHH} we classified all limit flows at neck singularities for $n=2$, we were not able to relate the axis of their asymptotic cylinder (or the direction of translation in the bowl case) to the axis of the neck singularity.
 Our argument here shows that, as one may suspect, they are in fact the same.
 The rest of the proof of Theorem \ref{thm_mean_convex_nbd_intro} and Theorem \ref{thm_nonfattening_intro} is the same as in \cite{CHH}.\\

-\textbf{Acknowledgments.} KC has been partially supported by NSF Grant DMS-1811267.
+\textbf{Acknowledgments.} KC has been partially supported by NSF Grant DMS-1811267 and KIAS Individual Grant MG078901.
 RH has been partially supported by an NSERC Discovery Grant (RGPIN-2016-04331) and a Sloan Research Fellowship.
 OH has been partially supported by a Koret Foundation early career scholar award, and by an AMS-Simons travel grant.
-BW has been partially supported by NSF grant DMS-1711293.\\
+BW has been partially supported by NSF grant DMS-1711293.
+We thank the referees for very detailed and helpful comments.\\